Perspective | In an era of failed governance, the NFL has a chance to show what leadership looks like

 Without hesitation he made the call: Patrick Mahomes to tight end Travis Kelce with a four-yard throw.
 They went on to score and seize the momentum and the 35-24 victory that put them in the Super Bowl.
 Asked the next day if it had been a tough decision, Reid said, “No, it wasn’t.
 We had a good play in mind, and I got confidence in my guys, so we went with it.”

 Then Reid started talking about the upcoming Super Bowl in Miami, and it became apparent just how solid his thought process really is.
-He wasn’t worried about taking his hard-frost-bitten Kansans to Miami to play, he said, because they’d spent the last month being sure their players were in “warm weather shape.”
+He wasn’t worried about taking his hard-frost-bitten Midwestern team to Miami to play, he said, because the players had spent the last month making sure they were in “warm weather shape.”
 He’d researched exactly what the temperature was likely to be at kickoff: 73 degrees was the average for a February 2 evening in Miami.
 “I checked on that.”

 Sunset, he recited, would be at 5:55 p.m.